Performer & Advocate

 Some quick highlights:

-• Appeared with theatres such as The Kennedy Center and Long Wharf Theatre
+Appeared with theatres such as The Kennedy Center, Long Wharf Theatre, and Breaking the Binary

 DJ Corey Photography